jmd-dk/concept/README.md

 <img align="right" height="300" src="/_static/render2D.png"/>

-This is the git branch for the published CO*N*CEPT documentation, and is most likely not what you are looking for.
+This is the git branch for the published CO*N*CEPT documentation, which is most likely not what you are looking for.

 Useful links: